-South Dakota Is Home To The Hay Capital Of The World
+Did You Know South Dakota Is Home To The Hay Capital Of The World?

-Welcome to Gayville, one of South Dakota's best 'Under A Grand'.
-It's one of those communities that make South Dakota great, a town with less than a thousand folks...and all 407 in Gayville are among the friendliest in the Sunshine State.
+Welcome to Gayville, one of those smaller communities that make South Dakota great.
+Yep, all 407 folks in Gayville (according to the 2010 census) are among the friendliest in the Sunshine State.

 So if you want to get the heck away from the hustle and bustle of your busy life and relax with folks that, in about a minute and a half will be your friends, motor on over to Gayville, the 'Hay Capital of the World'.

 Oh, and by the way, according to their website, there's a little competition going on:

 Gayville is the self-proclaimed "Hay Capital of the World".
 Gayville is also constantly in competition with nearby Meckling, the self-proclaimed "Hay Capital of the Universe."

 Ahhh, a little friendly rivalry.
 So what the heck, enjoy a great time in Gayville, then bop over and say 'Howdy' to the folks in Meckling...and ask 'So, who's the real hay champion'?

 10 Weird Habits Every South Dakotan Will Defend To The Death

 Gallery Credit: 10 Weird Habits Every South Dakotan Will Defend To The Death-Getty Thinkstock